 For strength athletes, a power rack can be one of the most vital home gym equipment they can add to their setup.
 These sturdy rigs can be helpful tools when looking to bolster your workouts, capable of providing added safety and security during movements like the back squat, bench press, overhead press, and other modalities.
 The best power racks can also include add-ons like cable towers, dip stations, foldable designs for convenient storage, and much more.

 Of course, it doesn’t take much to recognize that a power rack will likely be the most expensive purchase you make for your home gym.
 So, you’ll want to ensure that your profile’s dimensions, weight capacity, available attachments, and overall design align with your training preferences from the start.
-To give your process a helping lift-off, we’ve combed through the market, consulted with our in-house experts, and gotten hands-on with dozens of rigs and setups to compile this round-up of our favorite power racks on the market today.
+To give your process a helping lift-off, we’ve combed through the market, consulted with our in-house experts, and gotten hands-on by using our equipment testing methodology to vet dozens of rigs and setups.
+The result?
+This round-up of our favorite power racks on the market today.

 - Best Power Rack Overall: Bells of Steel 3×3 Inch Four Post Hydra Rack